Pokhara Enduro Race 2023

 and

 e-Bike Category: Yes, you heard it right, an e-bike.
 This category is open for registration only for prior experienced riders.
-No upper age limit.
+There is no upper age limit.

 RACE ROUTE